Anthony Paule: Biography

 In 2014, Paule expanded his horizons and his band played at the Porretta Soul Festival, held in a tiny town of Porretta Terme, Italy.
 They proved a popular attraction, returning the following year backing Wee Willie Walker.
 In 2015, the Anthony Paule Band again backed Frank Bey on the recording, Not Going Away, an album that was largely reliant on new material.
 By the following year, the Anthony Paule Soul Band had become the Anthony Paule Soul Orchestra, an eight piece 'little, big band' incorporating a four-piece horn section with keyboard duties being carried out by Paule's longtime friend and musical sidekick, Tony Lufrano.
 At that time the membership of the Orchestra comprised Anthony Paule, guitar; D'Mar, drums; Tony Lufrano, keyboards; Endre Tarczy, Bass; Bill Ortiz, trumpet; Charles McNeal, tenor sax; Rob Sudduth baritone sax; Derek James, trombone, and on background vocals, Larry Batiste, Omega Rae and Sandy Griffith.
 After they played together at the Porretta Soul Festival, Wee Willie Walker and The Anthony Paule Soul Orchestra decided to record an album.
 In 2017, the collaboration issued, After a While.

-Wee Willie Walker and the Anthony Paule Soul Orchestra released Not In My Lifetime, produced by Jim Gaines at the 25th Street Recording in Oakland, California.
+Wee Willie Walker and the Anthony Paule Soul Orchestra released Not in my Lifetime, produced by Jim Gaines at the 25th Street Recording in Oakland, California.
 The collection contained ten original numbers and three cover versions.
-Walker died in his sleep in November 2019, three days after finishing recording his part for Not In My Lifetime.
-In addition to Walker's vocals, the rest of the recording was undertaken by Paule on guitar and electric sitar, Tony Lufrano on Hammond organ, piano and Wurlitzer, Endre Tarczy on bass, Kevin Hayes on drums, Derek James on trombone, Bill Ortiz on trumpet, Charles McNeal and Rob Sudduth on saxophone, and Baptiste, Sandy Griffith and Omega Rae on backing vocals.
+Walker died in his sleep in November 2019, three days after finishing recording his part for Not in my Lifetime.
+In addition to Walker's vocals, the rest of the recording was undertaken by Paule on guitar and electric sitar, Tony Lufrano on Hammond organ, piano and Wurlitzer, Endre Tarczy on bass, Kevin Hayes on drums, Derek James on trombone, Bill Ortiz on trumpet, Charles McNeal and Rob Sudduth on saxophone, and Batiste, Sandy Griffith and Omega Rae on backing vocals.
 Guests include Jon Otis on percussion, Curt Ingram on French horn, and the Sons of Soul Revivers (James Morgan, Dwayne Morgan and Walter Morgan) on backing vocals.

 In 2022, the Anthony Paule Soul Orchestra was nominated for a Blues Music Award in the 'Band of the Year' category.
-In addition, the ensemble received four further nominations in 2022: 'Album Of The Year' - Not In My Lifetime; 'Soul Blues Album Of The Year' - Not In My Lifetime; 'Band Of The Year' - The Anthony Paule Soul Orchestra; 'Song Of The Year' - "Real Good Lie"; 'Soul Blues Female Artist Of The Year' - Terrie Odabi.
+In addition, the ensemble received four further nominations in 2022: 'Album of the Year' – Not in my Lifetime; 'Soul Blues Album of the Year' – Not in my Lifetime; 'Band of the Year' – The Anthony Paule Soul Orchestra; 'Song of the Year' – "Real Good Lie"; 'Soul Blues Female Artist of the Year' – Terrie Odabi.

 Singer Terrie Odabi had previously joined the band in Orvieto, Italy.

 Over the years, Paule has worked with Boz Scaggs, Charlie Musselwhite, Johnny Adams, and Maria Muldaur, plus Mark Hummel, and Jackie Payne.